![]() |

 Map of Oceania showing location of New Caledonia, New Zealand, Tonga, Solomons, Cook Islands, Vanuatu, Fiji, Samoa and French Polynesia. |

-The South Pacific Whale Research Consortium is a network of independant researchers studying Humpbacks and other species of Cetacea in Oceania and Eastern Australia in the Southern Pacific Ocean basin.
-Research on humpbacks is being undertaken in New Zealand by Professor Scott Baker and Nadine Gibbs; in Tonga by Kirstey Russel and Dr Rochelle Constantine; in New Caledonia and Vanuatu by Dr Claire Garrigue; in the Cook Islands by Nan Hauser - who is also a PhD Candidate at the Southern Cross University Whale Research Centre; David Paton in Samoa, Fiji, the Solomons and by Dr Michael Poole in Moorea, French Polynesia.
-In 2003 The Oceania Project became an Affilliate of the South Pacific Whale Research Consortium to participate in Pacific-wide studies of humpback whales using both Photo ID and Genetic techniques.
-The collaborative work is already revealing migratory interchange between South Pacific and Eastern Australian Humpback Whale breeding areas.
-(Garrigue et al 2007). p> |
+The South Pacific Whale Research Consortium is a network of independant humpback whale researchers studying Humpbacks and other species of Cetacea accross Oceania and along the eastern Australian coast in the South Pacific Ocean basin.
+Research on humpbacks is being undertaken in New Zealand by Professor Scott Baker and Nadine Bott; in Tonga by Kirstey Russel and Dr Rochelle Constantine; in New Caledonia and Vanuatu by Dr Claire Garrigue; in the Cook Islands by Nan Hauser - who is also a PhD Candidate at the Southern Cross University Whale Research Centre; David Paton in Samoa, Fiji, the Solomons and by Dr Michael Poole in Moorea, French Polynesia.
+In 2003 The Oceania Project became an Affilliate of the South Pacific Whale Research Consortium to participate in Pacific-wide colaborative studies of humpback whales using both Photo-identification and Genetic techniques.

 |